Datt1994/DPSlideMenu/README.md

 # DPSlideMenu
 Slidemenu for ios application

+#1st Step
-1st Step-> import DPSlideMenuViewController in all ViewController
+->import DPSlideMenuViewController in all ViewController

  #import "DPSlideMenuViewController.h"

+#2nd Step
-2nd Step-> Create object of DPSlideMenuViewController in all ViewController
+-> Create object of DPSlideMenuViewController in all ViewController

 @interface ViewController ()
 {